Biblical church planting — what does it say? The Scriptures do not tell us to plant churches. Rather, we are called to make disciples.

 What Is Biblical Church Planting?

-The Scriptures do not tell us to plant churches.
-Rather, we are called to make disciples.
 So, biblically how are disciples made?
 By evangelism.
 Following conversion, we are to baptize and teach them to obey all that Jesus commanded.
 But it all begins with evangelism.
 Even when we move beyond the Matthean account of the Great Commission (Matt 28:18-20) and into the book of Acts, we observe this model applied.

 For example, on Paul’s first missionary journey (Acts 13-14), he and Barnabas made disciples, that became churches.
 Luke records what they did in the cities they had just evangelized: